 Who are academic advisors?
 They're your greatest and most direct resource for all your questions when you start your studies at FASS.

 Student staff: they've been where you're at now!

 Have any questions or concerns about getting involved in FASS?
 Want to chat with a current FASS student?
-Reach out to Mariah, our student staff working in Arts Central!
+Reach out to Mackenzie, our student staff working in Arts Central!